kubeflow/website/content/docs/ibm/iks-e2e.md

 * Setting up [Kubeflow](kubeflow) on [IKS](iks)
 * Training the model:
-  * Packaging a Tensorflow program in a [Docker](docker) container
+  * Packaging a Tensorflow program in a container
   * Submitting a Tensorflow training ([tf.train](tf-train)) job
 * Using the model for prediction (inference):
-  * Saving the trained model to your Docker Registry
+  * Saving the trained model to [IBM Cloud Object Storage](ibm-cos)
   * Using [Tensorflow Serving](tf-serving) to serve the model
-  * Running the simple web app to send prediction request to the model and display the result It's time to get started!
+  * Running the simple web app to send prediction request to the model and display the result

+It's time to get started!

 ## Run the MNIST Tutorial on IKS